Griffintaur/News-At-Command-Line/Images/Readme.md

-# This folder contain the sample ouput or screen shots of the program while running.
+# This folder contains the sample output or screen shots of the program while running.